Symbol of Sacrifice: Plot

-The final and decisive British victory at the 4 July Battle of Ulundi is shown.
-At this point Moxter escapes Zulu captivity, aided by Goba, who is killed by Tambookie.
+The final and decisive British victory at the 4 July Battle of Ulundi and the subsequent burning of the Zulu capital is shown.
+During the battle Moxter escapes Zulu captivity, aided by Goba, who is killed by Tambookie.
 Goba is buried, draped in a Union Flag, by the British; the Prince Imperial's sword has been recovered and is laid atop the flag.
 At the film's end Tambookie dons Goba's clothing and becomes a servant to Moxter.